HOW TO: Cheap Wireless For Your Xbox 360

 So first we will need to acquire a wireless router that allows use of this software.
 You can pick one up from eBay for around twenty or thirty dollars.
 Even better, you can purchase routers that already have the DD-WRT firmware installed, so if you are not into going the more advanced route, it is all set for you.
 These routers sometimes cost a little more as they sometimes come with a 1GB SD memory card inside, allowing you to use the router almost like a mini-server.
 That is overkill for what we need, but if you check out the router compatibility list for DD-WRT, you can surely find a router that will suit your needs.

-Please note that one of the cheapest and most famous linksys router around works perfectly for this and can be found for less than $35 at tiger direct.
+Please note that the WRT54G, which is one of the cheapest and most famous linksys router around, works perfectly for this and can usually be found on Amazon.com for around $45 (or even less in the “used products” section).

 I suggest purchasing a router of the same brand you are already using to send out your Internet signal, but if that isn’t possible, you might come across issues in getting the two wireless routers to talk to each other later on.
 I have used a variety of different brands and have yet to have any issues.